hyosung11/Launch-School/Courses/JS101/Lesson-1-Preparations/lesson-1_quiz-1.md

 Your Answer

-A
-Take notes.
+- [x] A. Take notes.

-B
-Eliminate external distractions.
+- [x] B. Eliminate external distractions.

-C
-Look up concepts you don't understand.
+- [x] C. Look up concepts you don't understand.

-D
-Review your notes to make sure you captured the key concepts.
+- [x] D. Review your notes to make sure you captured the key concepts.

 Discussion

 All the choices are correct.
 Other things that you can do are to *visualize yourself in a classroom while watching the video* or, when you've finished the video, try to *articulate the concepts in your own words*.